 5. Content Marketing

-SEO marketing plays a critical role in achieving ecommerce success of any Shopify store and although it often takes a while for the results to start showing, they are always totally worth the effort.
+In conclusion, SEO marketing plays a critical role in achieving the ecommerce success of any Shopify store and although it often takes a while for the results to start showing, they are always totally worth the effort.